FOSSEE/sdes-stscripts/TDD/using_python_framework_for_tdd/tdd2_script.rst

 ..
 R13

-This brings us to the end of the tutorial.In this tutorial, we have learnt to,
+This brings us to the end of the tutorial.
+In this tutorial, we have learnt to,

- 1. Undestand the basic steps involved in Test driven development.
+ 1. Understand the basic steps involved in Test driven development.
  #.
 Design a Test driven approach for a given ``fibonacci`` function.